tyallen22/PyHand_Earth/README.md

 - As noted further below, due to dependencies that are required in order for the principal pip installed libraries to <i>play nice together</i>, certain other libraries will need to be apt-get installed (as previously cleared by J.B.).
 - This package requires Google Earth Pro desktop to be installed on the local machine.
 If it is not already installed, the Google Earth Pro application automatically will be installed the first time you run the program.
 A relatively large neural network learning model .h5 file also will be downloaded.
 Consequently, please make allowances the first time you run the program.
 - This project requires many other pip3 installed high-performant libraries to work in unison, which due to all the threading involved, was not the easiest task to accomplish.
 Therefore, please also be patient while these libraries load and initialize.
 Whereas some projects may require only one or two such libraries, this one incorporates TensorFlow/Keras, OpenCV, PyQt, maplotlib, and numpy, among others.
 Consequently, it may take a few seconds for the user interface to fully load, and for certain video windows to open and close.
+- Before all open applications should be closed, except for a terminal window.
+For best performance, this terminal window should not be maximized and instead should be kept to a reasonable size so that it does not interfere with the user interface.
 - Because of the inherent physical limitations of an ordinary Webcam, the hand gesture prediction will work most accurately when a blank, light-colored (e.g., white or cream) wall is positioned behind the user.
 - There are eight available hand gestures to control navigation in Google Earth.
 For a smoother experience, a few moments should be taken to familiarize yourself with these different gestures.
 These gestures, together with their corresponding navigation motions, will be displayed once the program runs.
 - When starting gesture navigation, the user's hand should be positioned so that it fills a good portion of the orange bounding rectangle in the live video window once it opens.